sichenz/DeepNN/README.md

 ## Re-run the Program

-If you want to rerun the DeepNN program, you need to remove specific directories to reset the environment.
+If you want to rerun the DeepNN program, you need to remove specific directories to reset the simulated data that you generated.
 Use the following commands:
    ```bash
    rm -rf ~/dnn-paper/final_000
    rm -rf ~/dnn-paper/final_001